trishakarma/stocks-sentiment-analysis/README.md

 <img width="1470" alt="sentiment-analysis" src="https://github.com/user-attachments/assets/afc094dd-fc9d-42d2-80e1-fad72447c909" />

 To run this app, you will first have to set up your SingleStore account (database + Jupyter notebook), make a .env file with your Host, DB_Port, Password details, then run in terminal with npm run dev.
 You can change your stocks watchlist in client/data.ts.
+Keep an eye out for upcoming updates.